-3.1 COVID-19 together with the outbreaks of successive coronavirus variants continue to affect the activities of various sectors extensively around the world.
-Travel restrictions, stringent quarantine, social distancing measures and border closures prevail in many countries/places.
-The planned activities of TRCG for 2021/22 have been further postponed or cancelled.
+3.1 Effects of COVID-19 and its variants continued to affect the activities of ESCAP/WMO Typhoon Committee with suspension of in-person meetings and TRCG training activities.
+Travel restrictions, border closure, stringent quarantine and social distancing measures persisted in many countries/places though they have been gradually relaxed towards late 2022.
+The planned activities of TRCG for 2022/23 have been further postponed or cancelled.
 Information about the impact of COVID-19 on each TRCG related programme are described in the subsequent paragraphs where appropriate.